vektorlab/pyvideo2/content/posts/pycon_2009_introduction_to_turbogears2_and_wsgi_(part_1_of_2).md

 Speakers: []
 Tags: [pycon, pycon2009, turbogears, tutorial, wsgi]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-IntroductionToTurboGears2WSGIPart001522-886.jpg'
-Title: '"PyCon 2009: Introduction to TurboGears2 and WSGI (Part 1 of 2)"'
+Title: 'PyCon 2009: Introduction to TurboGears2 and WSGI (Part 1 of 2)'
 ---

 [VIDEO HAS ISSUES: annoying noise starting at 1:17 (2nd half)] Are you